Effective Pest Control In Frisco, Texas

 How To Avoid Mosquito Bites In Frisco

-Mosquitoes are notorious for the itchy bites they leave us with.
-But the truth is, we should be less concerned about the itch and more concerned with what vector-borne illnesses these bloodsuckers may be transmitting to us.
-There is a long list of mosquito-related illnesses, so doing everything you can to reduce your exposure to them is crucial.
+Mosquitoes are notorious for the itchy bites they leave.
+But the truth is, we should be less concerned about the itch and more concerned with what vector-borne illnesses these parasites may be transmitting to us.
+There is a long list of mosquito-related illnesses, so doing everything to reduce your exposure to them is crucial.
 Here are some helpful tips:

 - Reduce sources of standing water (birdbaths, tires, pet water bowls, etc.).